sennetconsortium/documentation/docs/index.md

 the [SenNet Consortium Site](https://sennetconsortium.org/) or the [SenNet Data Sharing Portal](https://data.sennetconsortium.org).

-For an overview of SenNet data visit the [Data Overview](/data-sankey) page.
+For a comprehensive overview of SenNet data, please visit the [Data Overview](/data-sankey) page.
+This Sankey diagram presents detailed information about published primary datasets, which are the initial sets of data directly collected from a murine or huma n assay, such as histology, single-cell RNAseq, spatial transcriptomics, or proteomics.
+The interactive nature of the diagram enables users to select specific nodes, which redirect to the Data Sharing Portal with predefined faceted search options.
+Due to the intricate nature of the data, it is cached on an hourly basis, ensuring that the data viewed may not always be the most current.

 ## [Data Submission Guide](/data-submission)
 Instructions for TMCs, Assay teams, and others who need to upload data to the SenNet Data Sharing Portal.